Is new horror film Weapons based on a true story?

 No – it is not based on a true story, although Cregger has used real stories as inspiration.

-"I had a tragedy in my life that was really, really tough," he told me.
+"I had a tragedy in my life that was really, really tough," he said.
 "Someone very, very, very close to me died suddenly and, honestly, I was so grief-stricken that I just started writing Weapons, not out of any ambition, but just as a way to reckon with my own emotions."

 He added: "It’s an incredibly personal story.
 There’s certain chapters of this that are legitimately autobiographical that I feel like I lived."